Ayombi/Breast_Cancer_Image_classifier/README.md

 -------------

 * Expand the dataset to include a larger and more diverse set of images.
-* Develop a user-friendly interface for healthcare professionals to interact with the model.
+* Improve on the app to be more interactive for both healthcare professionals and non-healthcare  to interact with the model.
 * Conduct a pilot study in a clinical setting to assess the model's impact on patient outcomes.
 * Model refinement